aturner-epcc/cirrus-new-docs/README.md

 ## Making changes and style guide

 The documentation consists of a series of Markdown files which have the `.md` extension.
-These files are then automatically converted to HTMl and combined into the web version of the documentation by mkdocs.
+These files are then automatically converted to HTML and combined into the web version of the documentation by mkdocs.
 It is important that when editing the files the syntax of the Markdown files is followed.
 If there are any errors in your changes the build will fail